 10 tips for finding European coffee buyers

-Europe is the largest coffee market in the world, where each buyer has their own approach to business, their own expectations and specific demands.
+Europe is the largest coffee market in the world, where each buyer has their own approach to business, their own expectations and specific demands from suppliers.
 As a result, finding the right buyer can take time and effort.
-It will require you to organise your strategy, targets and product offer.
-Keep in mind that your company and product profiles will first and foremost influence your success on the market.
+It will require you to clearly define your product offer, preferred target market and strategy.
 Work through the following tips to help you find European buyers for your coffee.

 Contents of this page